|The Smiths - The Queen is Dead 1986

 The eleventh studio album by the American rock band, released May 16, 1966, on Capitol Records.

-Brian Wilson's odd perfected spiritual pop symphony, with an array of bizarre make shift instruments is
+Brian Wilson's odd perfected spiritual pop symphony, with an array of bizarre make shift

-responsible for plenty of other progressive bands/artists that followed.
+instruments is responsible for plenty of other progressive bands/artists that followed.

-It has been widely ranked as one of the most influential records ever released in western pop music and
+It has been widely ranked as one of the most influential records ever released in western pop

-New Musical Express, The Times and Mojo Magazine.
+all time, including New Musical Express, The Times and Mojo Magazine.